Goat meat pepper soup

 Goat meat pepper soup, also referred to as nwo-nwo, ngwo-ngwo, and goat pepper soup, is a soup in Nigeria.
 Goat meat is used as a primary ingredient, and some versions may use crayfish.
-For variations boiled yams, potatoes, or plantains may be added.
-Versions of the soup may be spicy and hot.
-The soup is always served hot and is made with a blend of different spices which gives an intense spiciness and flavor to the soup.
+Boiled yams, potatoes, or plantains may be added in other variations.
+The soup is served hot and is made with a blend of different spices which gives an intense spiciness and flavor to the soup.
 The dish has been described as being the most popular out of all the Nigerian pepper soups.
 It is a light soup that is often prepared without the use of oil, and may also be drunk in the style of a beverage.
 Owing to the ‘light’ texture of the soup, it is typically eaten alone but it can be accompanied by a side-dish known as agidi (a type of cornmeal that is regarded as best-paired with okra and pepper soups, alike).
 White rice is also a common side-dish served with goat meat pepper soup.
 It has been described as pairing well with palm wine and beer.